 Sept 3, 2025 Top Stories

-Social Security and Medicare cuts are coming because the bond market will eventually bring Congress to its knees, economist says […]
+Social Security and Medicare cuts are coming because the bond market will eventually bring Congress to its knees, economist says Oxford Economics warns that the U.S. is heading toward a […]

-Social Security and Medicare cuts are coming because the bond market will eventually bring Congress to its knees, economist says […]
+Social Security and Medicare cuts are coming because the bond market will eventually bring Congress to its knees, economist says Oxford Economics warns that the U.S. is heading toward a […]

 The U.S. national debt has exceeded $37 trillion for the first time in history, reaching $37.004 trillion on Tuesday—just eight months after hitting $36 trillion and barely over a year since surpassing $35 trillion.